Weedshaker/PeerWebSite/README.md

 [peerweb.site hosted@ipfs](https://gateway.ipfs.io/ipfs/QmRBTRMm3RAmfUXvheg5jAphFSg2Egc3Zi1HyvnfAhxf2b)

 ### Functionalities
+TODO: Extend README to cover new IPFS support!!!

 1. **Use WebTorrent for files**: This will enable WebTorrent for added files.
 It allows video steaming and will perform better in case your site is file heavy.
 It is mandatory for multiple files to load efficiently.
 Although, it may not work well with other browsers but Chrome.

 2. **Activate Live Session & Copy Link**: *(Sometimes unstable due to causes of ICE failed or other issues with WebRTC, require a reload or use Webtorrent/Snapshot.)* This opens a session/peer to peer room where your audience can join and see your changes in real time.
 Your site will not be reachable, once you close your browser tab. *You could have a two way communication, if you join the room/site not through the link with hash but manually put the channel name into the input field.*